 Because of budgeting issue, the scrapie programs were evaluated with several options considered so revisions could be made to direct every budget dollar toward the most impactful components of the program.
 In January, 2012, Dr. John Clifford, APHIS Deputy Administrator, signed off on Option 4 which eliminates the Complete Category, revises the Selective category with no annual inspections but with sampling requirements, and maintains the Export category.

 Being in the program requires a flock owner to comply with all of the program requirements applicable to their category of participation -- Export Category (standard sampling Protocol, alternative 1 sampling protocol, or alternative 2 sampling protocol), or the Select Category.
-The revised standards for the SFCP is 73 pages of "government speak" long.
+In fiscal year (FY) 2013, APHIS revised the SFCP to increase animal sampling at the flock level to find the last remaining classical scrapie cases in the United States.
+The Complete Monitored category was removed from the program, and participants were given the option to convert to either the Export or Select category.
+The updated Scrapie Program Standards Volume 2: Scrapie Free Flock Certification Program (SFCP) is 75 pages of "government speak" long.
 In addition, it is helpful to have a copy of the 12 pages of "additional government speak" definitions from the Scrapie Eradication Uniform Methods and Rules, June 1, 2005.
 I read the documents from cover to cover several times and had many questions.
 Most of the questions revolved around how I would ever be able to meet the sampling requirements with my small flock and eventually be Export Certified.
 After almost three months of communication, Dr. Alan Huddleston, VMD, Associate National Scrapie Program Coordinator, and his team wrote and approved for distribution the SFCP - Export Category Sampling Requirements in Genetically Resistant and Genetically Susceptible Flocks Following the Standard Sampling Protocol.
 I believe these sampling requirements will allow me, as well as others with small flocks, to be able to progress in the program and become Export Certified.
 The updated SFCP standards address the above.

 I urge you to do your part in helping the United States gain international recognition as a scrapie-free country.
 If you have questions about the scrapie programs, please feel free to contact me.Possible Genotypes of Lambs